Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ```

-The `--train` flag tells ML Agents to run in training mode. `env_file_path` should be the path to the Unity executable
-that was just created.
+The `--train` flag tells ML-Agents to run in training mode. `env_file_path` should be the path to the Unity executable that was just created.

 ### Observing Training Progress

 Once you start training using `learn.py` in the way described in the previous section, the `ml-agents` folder will
 contain a `summaries` directory.
 In order to observe the training process
 in more detail, you can use TensorBoard.
 From the command line run :

 `tensorboard --logdir=summaries`